jpsnir/imu_vn_100/README.md

 This is a Catkin package.
 Make sure the package is on `ROS_PACKAGE_PATH` after cloning the package to your workspace.
 And the normal procedure for compiling a catkin package will work.

+You also need to download the [trigger_msgs](https://gitlab.com/neufieldrobotics/trigger_msgs) package to compile it.
+Clone them in the same workspace.

 ```
 cd your_work_space
 catkin_make --pkg imu_vn_100 --cmake-args -DCMAKE_BUILD_TYPE=Release